-- Slip-on water shoes will never fit as tightly or precisely as “real” shoes with laces, though the Dominica and Seaside come close due to the bungie laces.
+- Slip-on water shoes will never fit as tightly or precisely as “real” shoes with laces, though the Seasides come close due to the bungie laces.
 This is great for comfort, but not great for agility-based athletics.
 (Trail running is fine.)

 - The soft rubber of water shoes gives great ground feel and traction—much better than VFFs, Merrells, or anything else I’ve tried!

 - However, the soles don’t last nearly as long…especially if you do a lot of running on pavement, at which point it’s probably cheaper to buy “real” minimal shoes.
-I go through a pair of Speedos every 3-5 months.
+I go through a pair every six months or so.